flightstats/hub/zookeeper/README.md

 5. Put a file named 'myid' in /ebs/zookeeper with the value equal to the server's number in zoo.cfg
 6. Extract zookeeper-3.4.5.tar.gz in the ubuntu user's home dir
 7. Create a symlink zookeeper -> zookeeper-3.4.5
-8. Copy zoo.cfg for the environment to ~/zookeeper/conf
+8. Copy all files for the environment to ~/zookeeper/conf.
+Files are java.env, log4j.properties and zoo.cfg
-9. Start zookeeper with ~/zookeeper/bin/zkServer.sh
+9. Start zookeeper with ~/zookeeper/bin/zkServer.sh restart
+10. Copy purge.sh to ~
-10. Create cron job to run every 5 minutes calling purge.sh
+11. Create cron job to run every 5 minutes calling purge.sh